TeachingOverview

 BIOL 5000, "Research for Master's Thesis"

-Master's-level research hours.
+Master's-level research credit.
 Master's students and candidates pursue an original research project, including preparing a formal thesis proposal, conducting independent experiments, performing all requisite data analyses, and preparing a publishable manuscript product and an oral defense presentation.

 BIOL 6000, "Research for PhD Dissertation"